Calgary Board of Education: Special programs

 The CBE operates a number of special programs, usually, but not always operated out of regular schools (with regular instruction).

 The CBE operates an adult and continuing education program through Chinook Learning Services.
 It offers High School Upgrading, Continuing Education and adult English as a Second Language (ESL) programs.

-The Louise Dean Centre is a school specifically designed for female students that become pregnant before completing high school.
-It provides daycare for the children, flexible schedules for the students, and special counseling.
+The Louise Dean Centre is a school specifically designed for female students who become pregnant before completing high school.
+It provides daycare for the children, flexible schedules for the students, and special counselling.
+In 2022 it was slated for closure with consideration to move the program to Jack James High School.

 The CBE's Gifted and Talented Education (GATE) program assists qualified students with more advanced instruction.
 GATE compacts and accelerates the typical curriculum.
 It also provides extra experts and mentors.
 Currently, nine CBE schools offer the GATE program.

 In 2003, the CBE opened the board's only all-female school, Alice Jamieson Girls' Academy.
 In the same year, over the board's objections, the Calgary Girls' School (CGS) public charter school was also opened; but as a charter school, CGS is run independently of the CBE.
 Both schools teach grades 4-9, and are founded on the premise that girls learn differently from boys, and will under-perform for social reasons when in the presence of male peers.

 In 2011, the CBE opened the board's first all-male alternative program, based in the Sir James Lougheed School.
 The program teaches grades K-5, and similar to the all-girls schools - the program is founded on the premise that boys learn differently from girls, and they may behave differently in order to meet "macho" expectations, and that they require a more active, hands-on teaching style.

 French as the primary language of instruction

 The board also operates a French immersion program in a limited number of schools.
-The program is geared mainly for English-speaking families who wish their children to become fully fluent in French.
+The program is geared mainly toward English-speaking families who wish their children to become fully fluent in French.
 It offers early and late immersion programs.

 Up until 2000, the CBE also provided French instruction (as the primary language of instruction) to children from French families (who didn't need or want immersion).
-When the Greater Southern Francophone School Board was formed in 2000, the CBE relinquished its authority over such schools, and handed over (what was then known as) Ecole Queen's Park (its only such school at the time) to the Francophone board.
+When the Greater Southern Francophone School Board was formed in 2000, the CBE relinquished its authority over such schools and handed over (what was then known as) Ecole Queen's Park (its only such school at the time) to the Francophone board.